-- 813. Medical Emergencies.
-Persons who exhibit extreme agitation, violent irrational behavior accompanied by profuse sweating, extraordinary strength beyond their physical characteristics and imperviousness to pain (sometimes called "excited delirium"), or who experience a protracted physical encounter with multiple officers to be brought under control, may necessitate special medical consideration. - (a) Calls involving these persons may be considered medical emergencies.
-Officers who reasonably suspect a medical emergency should request medical assistance as soon as practicable and have medical personnel stage away if appropriate. - 814.
-Providers of Medical Attention.
+813. Medical Emergencies.
+Persons who exhibit extreme agitation, violent irrational behavior accompanied by profuse sweating, extraordinary strength beyond their physical characteristics and imperviousness to pain (sometimes called "excited delirium"), or who experience a protracted physical encounter with multiple officers to be brought under control, may necessitate special medical consideration.

+(a) Calls involving these persons may be considered medical emergencies.
+Officers who reasonably suspect a medical emergency should request medical assistance as soon as practicable and have medical personnel stage away if appropriate.

+814. Providers of Medical Attention.
 Based upon the officer's initial assessment of the nature and extent of the subject's injuries, medical attention may consist of examination by fire personnel, EMT's, paramedics, hospital staff or medical staff at the jail.

-- 815. Refusal of Medical Attention.
+815. Refusal of Medical Attention.
 If any individual refuses medical attention, such a refusal shall be fully documented in related reports and, whenever practicable, should be witnessed by another officer and/or medical personnel.
-If a recording is made of the contact or an interview with the individual, any refusal should be included in the recording, if possible. - 816.
-Notification.
+If a recording is made of the contact or an interview with the individual, any refusal should be included in the recording, if possible.

+816. Notification.
 When an officer reasonably believes that there is a medical risk to a person following any use of force, the on-scene supervisor, or if unavailable, the primary handling officer shall ensure that any person providing medical care or receiving custody of such person is informed that the person was subjected to force.
 This notification shall include a description of the force used and any other circumstances the officer reasonably believes would be potential safety or medical risks to the subject (e.g., prolonged struggle, extreme agitation, impaired respiration).

-REPORTING THE USE OF FORCE
+REPORTING THE USE OF FORCE OR DISPLAY OF WEAPON OR CONTROL DEVICES

 817. Documentation.
-Any use of force by a member of this department shall be documented promptly, completely and accurately in an appropriate report, depending on the nature of the incident.
-The officer should articulate the factors perceived and why he/she believed the use of force was reasonable under the circumstances.
+Any use of force or display of a weapon or control device to gain compliance by a member of this department shall be documented promptly, completely and accurately in an appropriate report, depending on the nature of the incident.
+The officer should articulate the factors perceived and why they believed the use of force was reasonable under the circumstances.